nikcbg/packer_nginx64/README.md

 - `http/preseed.cfg` - script that installs Ubuntu.
 - `scripts/provision.sh` - script that installs `nginx`.
 - `template.json` - template with code for `packer` to create the image we want.
+- `test/integration/default/check_pkg.rb` - script that isntalls various packages for `ruby` development environmnet.
+- `test/integration/default/gen.sh` - script that installs `wget` package
+- `.gitignore` - which files and directories to ignore
+- `.kitchen.yml` - testing framework used by `ruby`
+- `Gemfile` - used for `ruby` dependencies

 ### How to use this repository.
 - Install `virtualbox` by following this [instructions](https://www.virtualbox.org/wiki/Downloads)